thien/specialk/readme.md

 ## Datasets

-To make life easier, I've set up a one-command auto running program that'll deal with downloading all the necessary datasets needed.
+To make life easier, I've set up a one-command auto running program that'll deal with downloading all the necessary machine-translation datasets needed to make your model.
 You'll need `wget` however.

+    cd datasets
+    ./master_enfr.sh
+    ./political_data.sh

 That being said, you'll have to compose your own newspaper dataset, since I'm near certain that releasing such a dataset is not allowed by the newspapers for a variety of reasons, ranging from ethical to legal.

+## Running

+Once the datasets are downloaded, `cd base/scripts` and run the following:

+    cd prod
+    ./train_nmt_models.sh
+    ./train_pol_st_models.sh
+    ./build_pub_corpus.sh
+    ./train_pub_st_models.sh
+    ./train_pub_naturalness_models.sh